moemen34/Tasker/README.md

 # Tasker
 ## Description:
 Tasker is a prototype task assignment and management web application that allows it's users to assign tasks to each other deppending on their relationships.
-To achieve this Relationship Based Access Control (ReBAC) and authorization, OpenFGA, an open source authorization sollution for developers was used.
+To achieve this Relationship Based Access Control (ReBAC) and authorization, OpenFGA, an open source authorization solution was used.
 The main purpose of this prototype application is to experiment with OpenFGA and it's solutions.
 ### Authorization Model:
 The authorization model below defines 3 types (employee, task, and task_folder):